 Communication with the nurses, when it comes to discharging patients; it was discovered that often kept patients at the facility for longer than medically necessary, recognizing the financial benefits associated with a prolonged stay.
 The patients really wanted to go home but the care facility won’t let them.
 The system was driven more by the business model than the care model.
 That was one of the first things which were identified as a tremendous opportunity to improve upon.

-- Educating patients
+- Payer should be Educating patients

 Another key strategy that payer should follow after patient discharge is to educate patients throughout their hospital stay.
 Start teaching and educating people from the day they come in, making sure they are prepared to take care of themselves at home.

-Every interaction with patients is an opportunity to educate patients, about their condition, medication, post-discharge plans and follow-up plans.
+Every interaction with patients is an opportunity to educate patients, about their condition, medication, post-discharge plans, and follow-up plans.
 Patients that understand more about their condition and their care will feel more involved in their care process and less detached.

-To educate patients during transitions of care, such as from the hospital to a long-term care facility or to home, is especially important for the patient experience because understanding what to do post-discharge eases patients’ anxiety.
+Educating patients during transitions of care, such as from the hospital to a long-term care facility or to home, is especially important for the patient experience because understanding what to do post-discharge eases patients’ anxiety.
 “A ‘cold’ discharge process can leave a patient feeling like a number.
 Empowering the patient with pertinent information and support tools makes a huge difference.

-- Make a positive patient experience
+- Make a positive patient experience- should be Payers Priority

 Hospitals where leaders emphasize the importance of patient satisfaction and where staff is trained in patient satisfaction strategies will be more successful.
 Create a culture that values the patient experience.
 We have all of our management staff making rounds, talking with patients, talking with families, so they’re close to what the patients are experiencing.

-- Proactive discharge planning
+- Proactive discharge planning for Payers

 Proactive discharge planning also aids patients’ transition from the skilled nursing facility to their homes by highlighting any non-clinical needs patients might have like feeding or bathing etc. which gives families plenty of time to figure out how to meet those needs, whether themselves or through a home care service.